 There is no easy or miraculous solutions on offer here.
 But below are some ideas for you to consider trying in the pursuit of benign emotional spaces:

-Active listening.
+- Active listening.
 No two people in any family or stepfamily view any event exactly the same.
 Differences in perspective depend on things like position in the family, age, developmental stage and relationships with parents, stepparents, siblings and other extended family members.
 Take your stepchild’s complaints seriously and listen for what rings true or resonates with you.
 You don’t have to agree with all of it.
-But be empathetic; try not to be defensive or offensive or blame or criticize.
+But be empathetic; and try your best not to become defensive, offensive or to blame or criticize.